 What is AML?

-AML (Anti-Money Laundering) is a set of mechanisms aimed at preventing the use of financial instruments and services for the legalization of illegally obtained income.
+AML (Anti-Money Laundering) is a set of mechanisms aimed at preventing the use of financial instruments and services to legalize illegally obtained income.
 This set of measures prevents a company from conducting any transactions with assets or cryptocurrency related to illegal or criminal activities.

 Why have the funds not been credited to the EMCD wallet due to AML verification?